millenia911/opencv-docker/README.md

-## Simple face detection with docker
+## Simple face detection with OpenCV in docker container

-There are two images that used here.
+There are two Docker images that used here.
 The image for front-end hosting and image for the image processing.
 Both hosted with Flask.

 Simply run
 ```sh